 Installation of JDK, Android SDK Studio

-Selenium server JAR, Appium Library client and Appium desktop has to be installed.
+Selenium server JAR, Appium Library client and Appium desktop have to be installed.

-An HTTP Server which can be written by the usage of a platform node.js that makes the iOS and Android operating system to work with the utilization of a JSON wire protocol is known as Appium.
+An HTTP Server that the usage can write of a platform node.js that makes the iOS and Android operating system to work with the utilization of a JSON wire protocol is known as Appium.

-Once the Appium is been installed, our machine has to be set up with a server which releases REST API.
+Once the Appium has been installed, our machine has to be set up with a server that releases REST API.

-Then from the client, it will be receiving a connection and a command request, Appium starts executing the command on various mobile operating systems such as Android or iOS.
+The client will then be receiving a connection and a command request; Appium starts executing the command on various mobile operating systems such as Android or iOS.

-The response is an HTTP response, for executing HTTP response it makes use of the mobile test automation framework to bring a user interface output.
+The response is an HTTP response; for executing an HTTP response, it makes use of the mobile test automation framework to bring a user interface output.